real-logic/simple-binary-encoding/README.md

 Distribution
 ------------

-Jars for the executable, source, and javadoc can be found in
+Jars for the executable, source, and javadoc for the various modules can be found in

-    build/libs
+    <module>/build/libs

 C++ Build using CMake